Emergency warming centers open in Philadelphia amid severe Code Blue conditions

-PHILADELPHIA (KYW Newsradio) — Starting Thursday, Jan.
-15, Prevention Point Philadelphia is hosting a series of emergency overnight warming centers for the unhoused community as weather conditions in the city enter Code Blue territory.
+PHILADELPHIA (KYW Newsradio) — Prevention Point Philadelphia is hosting a series of emergency overnight warming centers for the unhoused community as the city enters its coldest stretch so far this winter.

-To make the overnight warming centers a reality, Prevention Point partnered with Project HOME and they will remain open throughout this weekend.
+To make the overnight warming centers a reality, Prevention Point partnered with Project HOME, and they will remain open throughout this weekend.
+A list of centers can be found here.

-Teena Weisler, Prevention Point’s warming center coordinator, said the doors will open at 9 p.m. at the organization’s headquarters at 9 p.m.
-Thursday, when most other warming centers in the city close.
+Teena Weisler, Prevention Point’s warming center coordinator, said the doors opened at the organization’s headquarters at 9 p.m. on Thursday, Jan.
+15, when most other warming centers in the city close.

 “Then we go through the night until 6 a.m.,” said Weisler.
 “In my experience, people really do just want a safe, warm space to sleep and rest because it's not happening on the street.
 You can not get good sleep and rest your body outside."